-A ceasefire in Syria brokered by Russia and the United States is set to begin at sundown after a weekend of government raids killed scores of civilians, but there are concerns about whether it will hold.
+A ceasefire in Syria brokered by Russia and the US is due to begin at sundown, though there are concerns over the its viability and after a weekend of government raids resulted in scores of civilian deaths.

-The tentative truce, announced after marathon talks by the Russian and US foreign ministers last week, has cautiously re-awakened hopes of ending a five-year civil war that has killed hundreds of thousands of people and forced millions from the country.
+The tentative truce, announced after marathon talks by the Russian and US foreign ministers last week, has cautiously reawakened hopes to end a five-year civil war that has killed hundreds of thousands of people and forced millions from the country.

-The Free Syrian Army group, a leading rebel alliance, said it would observe it from sundown on Monday as agreed, but with major reservations.
+The Free Syrian Army rebel group, a leading rebel alliance, said it would observe it from Monday sundown as agreed but with major reservations.

-State news agency SANA reported on Saturday that Assad's government had "approved the agreement" for a truce.
+State news agency SANA reported on Saturday that Assad's government "approved the agreement" for a truce.

 Lebanese Shia movement Hezbollah, which has intervened militarily in the war on behalf of Assad, announced its support.

-Key Assad and Hezbollah backer Iran also welcomed the deal, though Foreign Ministry spokesman Bahram Ghasemi cautioned that its success would rely on creating "a comprehensive monitoring mechanism, in particular the control of borders in order to stop the dispatch of fresh terrorists" to Syria.
+Key Assad and Hezbollah backer Iran also welcomed the deal, though foreign ministry spokesman Bahram Ghasemi cautioned its success would rely on creating "a comprehensive monitoring mechanism, in particular control of borders in order to stop the dispatch of fresh terrorists" to Syria.

-Before the ceasefire, many people were killed in several parts of the country, particularly in government air raids, as the sides appeared to be trying to strengthen their positions before the truce came into effect.
+Ahead of the ceasefire, ruinous violence killed many people in several parts of the country, particularly in government air raids, as the sides appeared to be trying to strengthen their positions on the eve of the ceasefire.

 More than 100 people were killed in a series of bombing raids, including on rebel-held parts of Aleppo province in the north of the country, and in Idlib in the northwest, Al Jazeera correspondents reported from the country.